systopia/civiexportexcel/README.md

    You may need to create it if it does not already exist, and configure the correct path in CiviCRM -> Administer -> System -> Directories.

+2- Run `composer install`

+3- Apply this CiviCRM core patch civiexportexcel-core.patch (optional but recommended).

-2- Enable the extension from CiviCRM -> Administer -> System -> Extensions.
+4- Enable the extension from CiviCRM -> Administer -> System -> Extensions.

-3- If you wish to send emails with the report as an Excel attachment, you must apply the patch in civiexportexcel-core-mail.patch.
+5- If you wish to send emails with the report as an Excel attachment, you must apply the patch in civiexportexcel-core-mail.patch.

 Report mails